efrenmartinez/backups-posts/2021/en/01-mi-plan-de-estudio-para-2021.md

 [Tailwind CSS - Rapidly build modern websites without ever leaving your HTML.](https://tailwindcss.com/)

-# Technologies that are not technologies, but I want to learn
+# Goals that are not related to technologies but I want to accomplish

-Topics that I am interested in learning to improve my professional profile:
+Goals that I am interested in accomplish to improve my professional profile:

-1. How to write good content.
+1. Write good content.
-2. How to write good documentation.
+2. Write good documentation.

 ## A busy year ahead

-On paper you can see that there is a lot to learn but being honest I am not in a hurry to complete it because I can always move the topics to the year 2021, what matters is never stop learning.
+On paper you can see that there is a lot to learn but being honest I am not in a hurry to complete it because I can always move the topics to the year 2022, what matters is **never stop learning**.